Updated 23rd February 2021

 You can rent your property out if you have the permission from your current lender, this is known as consent to let.

 This can happen if you meet a new partner and move in together and are currently in a fixed-rate mortgage deal.
 The mortgage lender may charge you a fee and may alter the interest rate.
-If in doubt always speak to your lender directly.
+However, if in doubt always speak to your lender directly.

 If you’re an expat currently living abroad there are buy to let mortgages which could be available to you.
-There are more obstacles and you will need the assistance of a mortgage expert.
+Ultimatly there are more obstacles and you will need the assistance of a mortgage expert.

-If you already own a property in the UK, then there will be more options available.
-This is such a niche area of lending with very few lenders looking for this type of business.
+If you already own a property in the UK, then potentially there will be more options available.
+Becuase this is such a niche area of lending with very few lenders looking for this type of business.

-The mortgage experts we work with will be able to give you the most up to date information.
-Call us on 0300 124 5655 or complete our quick enquiry form if you would like to discuss ex-pat mortgages with one of our mortgage experts.
+The buy to let mortgage experts we work with will be able to give you the most up to date information.
+To find out how we can help call us on 0300 124 5655 or complete our enquiry form to speak to a mortgage expert.

 Can I get a buy to let mortgage with Help to Buy?